 Lycian Coast, Turkey

 For a sailing adventure that combines time both on sea and on land, travel to Turkey and take on the Lycian Coast.
 This beautiful destination features quaint fishing towns, beautiful and secluded beaches, and miles of rocky cliffs.
-Most visitors split their time on the open ocean with visits to archaeological sites, many of which are found just inland, not far from shore.
+Most visitors split their time on the open ocean with visits to a number of intriguing archaeological sites, many of which are found not far from shore.